Dialysis

 Hemodialysis explained

 So how does hemodialysis work?
-To have hemodialysis, you need a special catheter in your arm for access.
+To have hemodialysis, you need a special fistula or graft in your arm for access.
 This allows your blood to flow from your body into the hemodialyzer and back again.
 While the blood is in the dialyzer, a special filter draws out harmful substances, waste products, and extra fluid.
 Once the cycle is complete, a pump in the machine pushes the blood flow back to your body.

 The special access is not usually needed for emergency dialysis or only a few sessions.
 But veins are not strong enough to tolerate the repeated needles and the extra pressure required for regular dialysis.
-There are three types hemodialysis access:

 Peritoneal dialysis explained